EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Conclusion

 \section{Conclusion}

 Along with our companion paper \citep{EylesFerris25}, we have presented the most detailed dataset to date of an SN accompanying an {\it EP} FXT.
 Our main conclusions are as follows:

 \begin{itemize} \item Optical spectra of SN\,2025kg are characterized by broad absorption features due to Fe II $\lambda 5169$ and Si $\lambda 6355$ and do not show obvious emission due to He I, leading to a Type Ic-BL classification. \item SN\,2025kg is a close analog of GRB-SNe, particularly SN\,1998bw, and the FXT SNe, SN\,2006aj and SN\,2024gsa, in terms of its peak luminosity, expansion velocities, and spectral evolution.
-We also find a strong match between SN\,2025kg and the Ic-BL SN\,2020bvc, in keeping with comparisons to the early light curve \citep{EylesFerris25}. \item The $\sim$1 and 2 $\mu$m features in the JWST spectrum taken around maximum light are at least partially due to He I absorption.
-From optical spectra, we conservatively conclude that the mass of He in the ejecta is $\lesssim 0.5 M_{\odot}$. \item We observe a broad feature at 4-4.5 $\mu$m in the JWST spectrum.
+We also find a strong match between SN\,2025kg and the Ic-BL SN\,2020bvc, in keeping with comparisons to the early light curve \citep{EylesFerris25}. \item We observe absorption features $\sim$1 and 2 $\mu$m features in the JWST spectrum taken around maximum light, and find that they are well-fit with a combination of He I and C I. From optical spectra, we conservatively conclude that the mass of He in the ejecta is $\lesssim 0.5 M_{\odot}$. \item We observe a broad feature at 4-4.5 $\mu$m in the JWST spectrum.
 We investigate several explanations for this feature, including thermal emission due to $r$-process nucleosynthesis, nebular Fe lines, and He emission, but cannot definitively identify its origin with present information. \item We fit SN\,2025kg with a one-zone radioactive decay model and a model that accounts for mixing of $^{56}$Ni into the outer SN ejecta.
 We derive a range in the $^{56}$Ni mass of $0.2 - 0.6~M_{\odot}$. \item Together, observations presented in our companion paper \citep{EylesFerris25} and this work favor a ZAMS progenitor mass for EP\,250108a/SN\,2025kg of $15-21 \, {\rm M_\odot}$ or $21-30 \, {\rm M_\odot}$ if the compact remnant is a neutron star or black hole, respectively.
 It is plausible that the progenitor was surrounded by a He shell ejected during a common envelope episode, and either H-rich clumps due to an prior, asymmetric common envelope ejection or a giant/supergiant tertiary stellar companion. \item Our analysis supports a causal link between GRB-SNe and FXT SNe, in which GRBs are produced by successful jets and FXT SNe are produced by trapped or weak jets.
 Thus far, the rate of SN detections following {\it EP} FXTs indicates that trapped or weak jets are substantially more common than successful (GRB) jets. \end{itemize}

 EP\,250108a is only the second {\it EP} transient with an observed SN counterpart to date.
 Our detailed observational study of SN\,2025kg has revealed both similarities with previous FXT and GRB SNe, and unexpected signals, including H at 42.5~days and the broad 4-4.5$\mu$m feature, that cannot be fully accounted for with current models.
 Looking forward, the opportunities for detailed observational studies to shed light on the stellar progenitors of FXTs and their catastrophic explosions is only increasing with the continued operations of {\it EP} and coordinated rapid follow-up efforts.